-With a honey toned voice, and a jazz/pop/folk/soul inflected sound, Sydney singer and songwriter, Ali Carter weaves her stories through music that allows the magic and grace of both the pure joy, and thedeep struggle to evolve, taking the listener through a musical kaleidoscope of humanity, with passion, humility and sincerity.
+With a honey toned voice, and a jazz//folk/soul inflected sound, Sydney singer and songwriter, Ali Carter weaves her stories through music that allows the magic and grace of both the pure joy, and thedeep struggle to evolve, taking the listener through a musical kaleidoscope of humanity, with passion and sincerity.

 With grandparents treading the boards in the Australian vaudeville theatre, singing harmonies in the kitchen with her music educator mother, and being exposed to an eclectic record collection at a young age, music was clearly in the blood, and the great love and feeling for it, ingrained early on.

 Ali studied music privately, from her early teens, and at the Sydney Conservatorium of Music.
 She spent many years performing with various ensembles in a range of styles, including three productions with the Gilbert and Sullivan Society of W.A, as lead singer for Sydney funk band, Blue Inc, and her own jazz group, The Alicats.

 She was eventually reunited with the humble ukulele – with which she sang songs as a young girl with her grandfather – and having penned poetry and lyrics for many years, the marriage of word and music began, and the stories and experiences began morphing into songs.